prataprc/rdms/docs/snapshots.md

 moving average between access-time shall be used to evict.

 If node as accessed within past 1 hour, then it shall be left as is.

-In "memory" and "backup" configuration, the node shall maintain a reference to on-disk entry as unary tuple - {fpos}.

 In "backup" configuration, and "non-delta" mode, evict logic shall pruge all deltas older than the disk-seqno.
 Remember, there is only